filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

     However, if we look at the test from the "end-to-end" perspective, it tests a single scenario of storing files that provide value to the application users.
-    That's why the term "end-to-end" fits well - we're not testing a single HTTP endpoint per test but rather a single user's journey that might involve multiple API calls.
+    That's why the term "end-to-end" fits well - we're not testing a single HTTP endpoint per test but rather a single user's journey that involves multiple API calls.

 ### Creating test fixtures